 How to Embrace Your Shape

-Having a hard time seeing your legs and booty in a favorable light?
+Having a hard time seeing your big booty and thighs in a favorable light?
 Below, Jhalani offers some strategies to help you start fostering a positive body image:

 You'll be surprised that the dialogue you engage in with yourself as an 'inner child' is more compassionate and accepting, and it may help soothe the body-shaming messages you received during your early life experiences.

 Sometimes body image issues can be tied to past trauma, problems with family of origin, negative experiences in intimate relationships, bullying, poor parenting or abuse.
-If that's the case for you, consider seeking professional mental health help to work through these issues to achieve a healthier and more secure body image.
+If that's the case for you, consider seeking professional mental health help to work through these issues and achieve a healthier body image.

 - Library of Congress: “What is the strongest muscle in the human body?”